-The following certificate from a celebrated Trance Speaker of Western New York is given, as a sample of many that can be given, because his name, residence and standing are well known to the readers of Spiritual journals:

-To whom it may concern:

-I bereby certify that I believe my life has been preserved through the agency of Mrs. G. A. S. CROOKER, under the following circumstances: I had been at the point of death several weeks with hemorrhage of the bowels.
+of Western New York is given, as a sample of many that can be given, because his name, residence and standing are well known to the readers of Spiritual journals: To whom it may concern: I hereby certify that I believe my life has been preserved through the agency of Mrs. G. A. S. CROOKER, under the following circumstances: I had been at the point of death several weeks with hemorrhage of the bowels.
 When at last the symptoms turned, I was fast going with bronchial and liver consumption, yet no one out of the house knew the danger.
 Mrs. Crooker came from Rutledge, thirty-five miles away, and brought a prescription, by spirit direction, which was mostly for the lungs and liver!
-In three days from the time I commenced using the remedies, there was a marked change for the better; and from that time I continued to improve till I was able to lecture.
+In three days from the time I commenced using the remedies, there was a marked prove till I was able to lecture.
 But for this timely help, I believe I should have laid off the form in a few days more.
-LYMAN C. HOWE.

 New Albion, May 6, 1864.

-Mrs. C. desires that the scientific skeptic and the unlearned doubter should test her wonderful powers and satisfy themseives.
+Mrs. C. desires that the scientific skeptic and the unlearned doubter should test her wonderful powers and satisfy themchange for the better; and from that time I continued to im-